ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 GROUP BY ?uri
 ```

-This gives us each referenced node and way which we can then store in the `referencedWays` and `referencedNodes` set.
-We do the same no for each way in the `referencedWays` and `waysToUpdateGeometry` set to get each node that was referenced.
+This query retrieves each referenced node and way, which we subsequently store in the `referencedWays` and `referencedNodes` sets.
+The same process is repeated for each way in the `referencedWays` and `waysToUpdateGeometry` sets.

-We now have the ID's of each referenced OSM object.
-We now need to create a dummy object to store it in the responding file for the conversion with osm2rdf.

-## <a id="dummies"></a>2.3.
-Creating Dummy Objects

-We start with creating a dummy objects for each node that was referenced.
-The only information we need to create a node dummy is the location of the node.
-Since the location is stored in a triple with the subject `osm2rdfgeom:osm_node_`, we can fetch them with the following query:
+At this stage, we have the IDs of all referenced OSM objects.
+To proceed, we start with creating a dummy objects for each node that was referenced.
+Since references are only there to provide the geometric information for the referencing objects, we only need to add the location of the node.
+As the location is stored in a triple with the subject `osm2rdfgeom:osm_node_`, we can fetch them with the following query:

 ```sql
 SELECT ?nodeGeo ?location WHERE {